kilfour/SOFG-Mods/README.md

 * Hp: 3
 * Gold: 40

+##  Traits ##

 ### Witches Power ###

-All witches have this trait, which starts with 0 power and can be charged by completing certain challenges.
+All witches have this trait, which starts with 0 power and can be charged by leading a coven's gathering (see below).

-* Holy Dark Worship: one charge
-* Dark Worship: two charges
-* Blasmephous Rituals: three charges

-All witches rituals need to be powered by these charges.
+All of the Witch's ritual consume some of this power.

-### The Empower Ritual ###
+### Soothsayer ###

-Whenever two or more witches share the same location, they get access to this ritual which allows one witch to transfer all of it's power to another one.
+The witch gains three extra progress per turn when performing challenges relating to Religion.

 ### Truth Speaker ###
 This trait gives access to a ritual which shows up when in a human settlement, and allows the witch to change it's home location (but not it's society) to the current one, and adds a funding action to the list of local settlement action.
 It also improves the relation with the settlement's ruler.
 Can not be performed if a funding action for this witch already  exists and if done a second time in another location, the first funding action will dissapear.

+The ritual costs 1 power.

+## Rituals ##

+### Coven's Gathering ###

+Gather the coven's acolytes.
+Once they arrive they will start generating power for the casting witch.
+Other witches can also join by casting the same ritual in the same location, contributing double the power.
+Unrest will be consumed and transformed into maddness.
+The ritual ends when there is no more unrest.

+### Empower ###
+Whenever two or more witches share the same location, they get access to this ritual which allows one witch to transfer all of it's power to another one.

+### The Witch's Hunger ###
+This ritual allows the witch to inflict the Hunger on Heroes and Rulers.
+In contrast to the similar blood magic ritual it can not be cast on a person already infected with the hunger.

-Costs one charge.
+Costs 25 power.

-### The Witches Starvation ###
+### The Witch's Starvation ###
 This ritual can only be cast on a hero or ruler inlicted with The Hunger.
 It will increase the hunger counter by a thousand, ensuring that the victim will feed at the earliest opportunity.

-Costs one charge.

-## Choosable Starting Traits ##

-### The High Priestess ###
-The High Priestess gets access to the Witches Hunger, a ritual which allows her to inflict the Hunger on Heroes and Rulers.
-In contrast to the similar blood magic ritual it can not be cast on a person already  infected with the hunger.

-Costs five charges.
+Costs 1 power.

-### The Witches Channeler ###
-A regular witch except for the fact that she gets doubles the charges obtained by completing the eligible rituals.

-### The Soothsayer ###
+### The Witch's Stories ###
-Any newly hired Soothsayer immediately becomes the prophet of their coven and gains three progress per turn when performing challenges relating to Religion.

-## Idea for this mod
-The high priestess is clearly the most powerfull witch, with the ability to inflict the hunger.
-However charging up the power burns through covens and desecrated temple due to the fact that rulers will send out armies to destroy these locations.
-The other witches allows the player to circumvent this problem.
-* The Channeler doubles the power output, so that two dark worship rituals and then empowering your priestess can allready give you access to The Witches Hunger ritual.
-- The Soothsayer can, if enough money is available, quite quickly, erect temples accross the map, which in turn gives you access to more power.
-Other witches can do this too ofcourse, but their command stat of one makes this quite slow.

-## Closing thoughts

-The mod is currently reasonably tested.
-I think I've caught all obvious bugs, but haven't tested interaction with other mods.
-Also it is likely terribly unbalanced and exploit strategies undoubtedly exist.
-I can think of one or two myself, but haven't tried them out yet.
-And yeah, I'm not a great artist, so I was a bit limited in what I can do without having to produce art and it also means the witch's portrait isn't the best looking one in town.

-### Future balance ideas ###
-* Make the hunger rituals more expensive.
-* Dissallow infecting a ruler.
-* ...
+When in a human settlement disperse all your power to spread nightmare's to the population, raising madness by twice your power.